Brihadeeshrk/ISL3_/README.md

 the above syntax is very important, so make note of it.
 ---
 ### for ISL37:
-steps to compile and execute c code to compile: `cc filename.c` to execute, `./a.out`
+steps to compile and execute c code: to compile: `cc filename.c` to execute, `./a.out`